 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Neilton, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-This neighborhood has wide open spaces, few people, and lots of space to stretch out.
-If you like locations that fit that description, you may like this neighborhood.
-Based on Ä¢¹½ÊÓÆµ's exclusive analysis, with only 6 people per square mile living here, this neighborhood is less crowded than 98.0% of America.
+Uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 6 residents per square mile, is less crowded than 98.0% of all U.S. neighborhoods.
 Do you like a coastal setting?
 If so, this neighborhood may be to your liking.
 The neighborhood is on the ocean, a bay, or inlet.
 Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
 In addition to being coastal, is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

 Did you know that the neighborhood has more Finnish and Norwegian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.3% of this neighborhood's residents have Finnish ancestry and 6.9% have Norwegian ancestry.